|Allegro CL version 8.2|

 To download all available patches for your platform and version, do:

 If you want all patches except update/p2a001.001, then do this:

 If you want a list of patches that would be downloaded but do not want to download anything, then do this:

 It is important that you follow the instructions given to you by sys:update-allegro.
 It may ask you to rebuild your images or, on Windows only, to reboot your machine.
 If you do not follow the instructions, the update procedure will not be complete.

 On Windows, when a reboot is necessary, sys:update-allegro displays a dialog asking you if you want to reboot immediately, and performs the reboot if you answer `yes'.
 Even if you do not reboot immediately, you should reboot before using Allegro CL further.

-Patches are described in section Patches of introduction.htm.
+Patches are described in section Patches and updates of introduction.htm.
 The sections after that one also contain information about patches.